dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 excerpt: It's well known that architects don't actually read, they just flip through the pictures.
 You can choose to do whatever you want, at Books on Buildings.
 ---

 ## It's well known that architects don't actually read, they just flip through the pictures.
-You can choose to do whatever you want, at [Books on Buildings][1] .
+You can choose to do whatever you want, at [Books on Buildings.][1]

 I made Books on Buildings to gather high quality architectural resources together in one location with a simple interface.
 It’s for anyone interested in learning about architecture, particularly those who lack access to institutional quality architectural libraries.

-Books on Buildings doesn't contain new content; it was all available from the many good institutions engaged in the cost-and-labor-intensive process of digitizing their collections.
+Books on Buildings doesn't contain new content; it was already available from the many good institutions engaged in the cost-and-labor-intensive process of digitizing their collections.
 But visiting even a handful of sites to find a resource is inconvenient, and the proprietary interfaces of each application leads to a fragmented experience.
 Also, a subject-specific collection makes discovering relevant material easier.
 The [Books on Buildings][1] catalog was collected from the following libraries:

 * [Universitätsbibliothek Heidelberg][2]